About One Clip

 to become stewards

-Through an interactive curriculum centered on the award-winning documentary Paper Clips, students explore the history and lessons of the Holocaust and then connect those lessons to issues in their own schools and communities.
-They learn that small actions, multiplied by many, can change the world.
+Inspired by the Paper Clips Project, One Clip at a Time helps students transform empathy into action.
+Building on the extraordinary story that began in Whitwell, Tennessee, our interactive, service-learning curriculum β€” centered on the award-winning documentary Paper Clips β€” engages students across North America in exploring the history and lessons of the Holocaust, then connecting those lessons to issues in their own schools and communities.
+Through this work, students foster understanding, inclusion, and leadership, and learn that small actions, multiplied by many, can change the world.

 Each summer, One Clip offers free professional development institutes for educators, equipping them to bring this program to life in their classrooms.